Tareq905/Automated-Crypto-Reports-N8N/README.md

 The system automatically fetches live cryptocurrency market data, processes and standardizes it, generates concise AI-driven market insights, builds professional HTML reports, and distributes them via email.

 The architecture is **modular, scalable, and production-ready**, following **read-only data access** principles to ensure safety, reliability, and compliance.
-It is suitable for real-world automation, portfolio demonstration, and enterprise-style workflow design.

 ---